DevelopSense Logo

 James Bach was interviewed by Matthew Osborn and Federico Silva Armas for a CodingQA podcast in November of 2009.
 The recording is here, and text summaries can be found here and here.

-The software development and testing business seems to have a very poor understanding of measurement theory and metrics-related pitfalls, so conversations about metrics are often frustrating for me.
+The software development and testing business seems to have a very poor understanding of measurement theory and measurement-related pitfalls, so conversations about measurement are often frustrating for me.
 People assume that I don't like measurement of any kind.
 Not true; the issue is that I don't like bogus measurement, and there's an overwhelming amount of it out there.

-I've written two articles that explain my position on the subject:
+I've written three articles that explain my position on the subject:

-I'll suggest that anyone who wants to have a reasonable discussion with me on metrics should read and reflect deeply upon
+I agree with Jerry Weinberg's definition of measurement: the art and science of making reliable and significant observations.
+I'll suggest that anyone who wants to have a reasonable discussion with me on measurement should read and reflect deeply upon

-Here are some more important references on measurement and the risks of distortion and dysfunction:
+Here are some more important references on measurement, both quantitative and qualitative, and on the risks of invalid measurement, distortion, and dysfunction:

-Show me metrics that have been thoughtfully conceived, reliably obtained, carefully and critically reviewed, and that avoid the problems identified in these works, and I'll buy into the metrics.
+Show me measurements that have been thoughtfully conceived, reliably obtained, carefully and critically reviewed, and that avoid the problems identified in these works, and I'll buy into them.
 Otherwise I'll point out the risks, or recommend that they be trashed.
 As James Bach says, "Helping to mislead our clients is not a service that we offer."

 Investigating Hard-To-Reproduce Bugs